SolitaryWolf007/nfx-framework/index.md

     -- id: character id
     nFX.getPlayerIdentity(id)

-    -- returns the character id and the license through the registration -- registration: string
+    -- returns the character id and the player_id through the registration -- registration: string
     nFX.getPlayerByRegistration(registration)

     -- returns a string from an RG not saved in the database. nFX.generateRegistrationNumber()

-    -- returns the character id and the license through the phone -- phone: string
+    -- returns the character id and the player_id through the phone -- phone: string
     nFX.getPlayerByPhone(phone)